FlamingLasrSwrd/flaminglasrswrd.github.io/log.md

 I've run into this problem headfirst while learning Prolog.
 Of the few tutorials on Youtube, none of them cover anything more than syntax.
 Github is full of *practice problems* from such and such a college course or book.

-Fortunately, I've come across a book which might be of use for the particular area of Prolog. [*The Practice of Prolog*](#sterling_practice_1990) teaches how to develop a project in Prolog from start to finish.
+Fortunately, I've come across a book which might be of use for the particular area of Prolog. ~~The Practice of Prolog~~ [@sterling_practice_1990] teaches how to develop a project in Prolog from start to finish.

 ## 02 APR 2018
 Recently I have been learning about Prolog.
 I like the idea of pure declarative languages.
 The beauty of simply defining the problem and having the interpreter/compiler solve the problem is striking.
 It is quite different from my previous programming adventures in C++ and python.
 I stumbled upon a realization this morning: Backtracking in Prolog seems to be the exact mechanism that Adaptive Resonance Theory calls "Resonance and Reset".